 This contribution proposes alternative syntax structure where the syntax elements of MMVD are signaled when skip_flag is equal to 0 and merge_flag is equal to 0, before the conventional AMVP motion vector difference.
 Experimental results shows -0.36%/-0.74% luma BD-rate change in RA and LB under high QP condition and -0.11%/-0.23% luma BD-rate change in RA and LB under CTC.

+The syntax elements of MMVD are signaled when skip_flag is equal to 0 and merge_flag is equal to 0.
+Make MMVD a separate mode, not a special merge mode.

+RA: -0.11%, LB: -0.23%.
+Higher gain is reported on the high QP configuration.

+Discussion:

+Q: Why there is a loss on chroma?

+A: Maybe there is no MMVD skip.

+Q: Where is the gain coming from?

+A: Because MMVD is more similar to AMVP instead of merge.

+Q: Are there results on low QP?

+A: No.

+It is asked the results for removing MMVD skip only.

+It is commented that the gain may be overlapped with the bug fix.

-JVET-M0127 CE4-related: Modification on Merge List [Y. Han, W.-J. Chien, D. Rusanovskyy, Y.-H. Chao, C.-C. Chen, H. Wang, H. Huang, C.-H. Hung, Y. Zhang, M. Karczewicz (Qualcomm)]
+Recommendation: Further study in CEJVET-M0127 CE4-related: Modification on Merge List [Y. Han, W.-J. Chien, D. Rusanovskyy, Y.-H. Chao, C.-C. Chen, H. Wang, H. Huang, C.-H. Hung, Y. Zhang, M. Karczewicz (Qualcomm)]

 This contribution presents a change on merge list which reduces the number of pairwise candidates from 6 to 1 and remove the dependency on HMVP candidates.
 For the “VTM3.0 as reference” tests in RA case with the size of merge list equal to 6, the presented simplification method achieved -0.02% coding gain.

+Related to JVET-M0518 from Qualcomm.

+Reduce pairwise candidates from 6 to 1, and move it before HMVP.

+Discussion:

+Q: How many HMVP candidates are checked?
+And how many pruning?

+A: The pruning number is increased from 10 to 15.

+Recommendation: No Action.

 JVET-M0193 CE4-related: Pairwise Average Candidate Reduction [A. Tamse, M. W. Park, K. Choi (Samsung)]

 In this contribution, it is proposed to reduce the number of pairwise average candidates added in the merge list.
 There are up to six pairwise average candidates defined during the generation of merge candidate list.
 However as shown in this proposal, it is never possible for some of the candidates to be used in the list generation.
 Also, other candidates that are used in the list generation, don’t improve the performance but add additional complexity for generation of the list.
 This contribution proposes several options to reduce the number of pairwise average candidates.
-The performance change by just using only one pairwise average candidate when tested on top of VTM3.0 under RA conditions is 0.01% for Y, 0.03% for U and 0.02% for V with no change in runtime.
+The performance change by just using only one pairwise average candidate when tested on top of VTM3.0 under RA conditions is 0.01% for Y, 0.03% for U and 0.02% for V with no change in runtime.If two pair-wise candidates are allowed, -0.01% for Y.

+Discussion: Several experts recommend to adopt method 1 (only one pairwise candidate).

+Recommendation: Adopt method 1.

 JVET-M0220 Non-CE4: Subjective quality analysis of non-sub-block ATMVP [Y.-H Chao, W.-J Chien, M. Karczewicz (Qualcomm)]

 This contribution investigates the subjective quality of non-sub-block ATMVP and the sub-block based ATMVP (fixed 8x8 blocks) adopted in the JVET meeting in Macao (October, 2018).

+Just Information.

 JVET-M0231 CE4-related: Regular merge flag coding [X. Wang, Y.-W. Chen (Kwai Inc.)]